 It is chaired by the Master of the Rolls.
 The terms of reference of the Advisory Council on National Records and Archives are to consider and advise the Secretary of State on:

 - major objectives, programmes and policy changes for The National Archives

 - the implications for records and public services of any proposed change to the status of The National Archives

-- any subjects brought to its attention by the Lord Chancellor
+- any subjects brought to its attention by the Secretary of State

 Advisory Council on Public Records

 Certain topics are within the scope of the statutory responsibilities of the Advisory Council on Public Records.
-It will consider and investigate the following matters and provide advice to the Lord Chancellor on them as necessary(2):
+It will consider and investigate the following matters and provide advice to the Secretary of State for Culture, Media and Sport on them as necessary(2):

 - applications from departments for the retention of public records pending the repeal of s5(1) of the Public Records Act 1958 by the Freedom of Information Act 2000

 - applications from departments for the extended closure of public records and restrictions placed by departments on the release of public records under the Open Government Initiative

 - matters relating to the application of the Freedom of Information Act 2000 to information contained in public records that are historical records within the meaning of Part VI of that Act(3)